karbudzik/Python-exercise-5-Roguelike-avengers-game/README.md

   assigned to general things.
 And not just "things", you also can distill abstract interactions like "fights" or "conversations".
 With this you'll get a flexible and extendable game.
-- Try to generate data!
-Read attributes from data files or use randomized logic to create or mix components when creating things into your world.
+- Try to generate data! .
 You also can try creating playable boards.
 - The `util` module contains two basic OS-dependent functions, one for clearing the screen and one for getting user keystrokes.
 You shouldn't bother too much with terminal emulation.